Skip to content

 Currently, the iPhone 16 Pro uses graphite pads to help dissipate heat.
 According to leaker Majin Bu, this could fundamentally change with the iPhone 17.
 An internal source suggests that Apple is currently working on a vapor chamber solution to cool the iPhone more effectively.

-Higher Performance in iPhone 17 Pro Requires New Cooling
+Higher Performance in the iPhone 17 Pro Requires New Cooling

 The new A19 Pro chip in the iPhone 17 Pro and 17 Pro Max is likely to require an improved cooling system.
 High heat output is expected not only for gaming but also for AI task calculations.

 According to leaker Majin Bu, the vapor chamber is not yet final.
-If it is implemented, it is likely to be exclusive to the Pro variants, where the thermal demands from the chip and display are higher.
-The standard iPhone 17 models are apparently expected to stick with traditional cooling methods using graphite pads, thermal paste, and aluminum plates.
+If it does come, it is likely to be exclusive to the Pro variants.
+Here, the thermal requirements due to the chip and display are higher.
+The standard iPhone 17 models are apparently expected to stick with traditional cooling using graphite pads, thermal paste, and aluminum plates.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.